 Advancing your career isn’t just about your next promotion or salary adjustment.
 Career advancement requires thoughtful investment in your personal development.
 If you want to move up in your organization or to take your career in a new direction, you need to be proactive about it.
 With that in mind, here are seven resources your company may have in place that can help you.

-1. Assess performance feedback
+1. Assess performance feedback:

 Pay attention to the feedback your manager gives you during your performance appraisal meetings.
 Often, we see these meetings as an opportunity to showcase our accomplishments and influence our compensation adjustment.
 We forget to pay attention to the details of the performance feedback we receive.
-These meetings provide an opportunity for you to gain valuable feedback about strengths and weakness in your skill set and can help you to identify development requirements that will help your career progression.
+These meetings provide an opportunity for you to gain valuable feedback about strengths and weaknesses in your skillset and can help you to identify development requirements that will help your career progression.
 Take some time to go back and reread past performance appraisals.
 Then work to address any identified skill gaps that may be standing in the way of your advancement.

-2. Solicit feedback from others
+2. Solicit feedback from others:

 Many organizations allow employees to solicit 360 degree feedback from others as part of the performance appraisal process.
 If you can, take advantage of this valuable process.
 It can help you get a broader picture of your strengths and weaknesses.
 If this process isn’t done formally within your organization, consider speaking directly with colleagues and managers you have collaborated with about their take on your performance.
 Seriously consider the feedback they give you, and use it to focus your development activities.